tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 configured oversubscription).
 However, since no per-packet forwarding enforcement is applied in this mode, traffic from different NRPs may contend for the same physical resources at runtime, and isolation guarantees are soft.
+To compensate, the control plane MAY monitor link utilization and detect congestion, and react by reoptimizing the placement of affected traffic flows onto less loaded paths within the NRP topology.

 ## Data and Control Plane Network Resource Partition Mode {#DataControlplaneSlicing}